dy-tea/vbmp/README.md

 # vbmp

-Read and write bitmap files with in the [V programming language](https://vlang.io).
+Read and write bitmap files with the [V programming language](https://vlang.io).

 ### Installation
 ```